core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Sender Sequence Numbers seen by a server as Partial IV values in request messages can spontaneously increase at a fast pace, for example when a client exchanges unicast messages with other servers using the Group OSCORE Security Context.
 As in OSCORE {{RFC8613}}, a server always needs to accept such increases and accordingly updates the Replay Window in each of its Recipient Contexts.

 As discussed in {{ssec-loss-mutable-context}}, a newly created Recipient Context would have an invalid Replay Window, if its installation has required to delete another Recipient Context.
-Hence, the server is not able to verify if a request from the client associated to the new Recipient Context is a replay.
+Hence, the server is not able to verify if a request from the client associated with the new Recipient Context is a replay.
 When this happens, the server MUST validate the Replay Window of the new Recipient Context, before accepting messages from the associated client (see {{ssec-loss-mutable-context}}).

 Furthermore, when the Group Manager establishes a new Security Context for the group (see {{new-sec-context}}), every server re-initializes the Replay Window in each of its Recipient Contexts.